No matter its size, every business runs on contracts.

 In order to create a valid contract, you’ll need to include each of the following:

-• Valid offer.
+- Valid offer.
 One party must make an offer to another.
-Often, this is an offer for one party to supply goods or services to another.
+Often, this is an offer to supply goods or services to another.

-• Consideration.
+- Consideration.
 Something of value must be exchanged for the contract to become valid.
-Often, consideration is money, but it can be anything of value, including real estate or goods and services of equal value.
+While in most cases it is money, it can be anything of value, including real estate or goods and services of equal value.

 Other elements to consider